 When laying KRONOTEX flooring, make sure that the subfloor is suitable.
 Suitable are, for example:

-- Old flooring such as PVC (provided it is fully glued and not floating), wood floors, ceramic (dry), linoleum
+- The suitable subfloors include V100 boarding, old PVC flooring (provided it is fully glued and not floating), wood floors, ceramic, linoleum and cement screed.